From We to Me

 Gregory Bateson, Steps to an Ecology of Mind

 The root of our affliction is our self-conception.
 We must go from we to me.
-That’s not something we should do; it’s something we have to do.
+That’s not something we should do; it’s something we must do.
 It’s not morality; it’s reality.
 The cure for our deadly addiction is seeing the world as it truly is.

 G.K.
 Chesterton was once asked what’s wrong with the world today.
 He said, “I am.”